-If you’re regularly contributing to retirement savings, you’re leaps ahead of the one in three Americans who have $0 saved.
-But even automatic contributions throughout your working career can leave you struggling to make ends meet throughout your golden years.
+If you're regularly contributing to retirement savings, you're leaps ahead of the 39 percent of Americans who have $0 saved, according to a GOBankingRates survey.
+But even automatic contributions during your working career can leave you struggling to make ends meet throughout your golden years.

-To ensure you’re not coming up short on retirement savings — or worse, unwittingly sabotaging your future retirement — stamp out these common habits.
+To ensure you're not coming up short on retirement savings — or worse, unwittingly sabotaging your future retirement — get rid of these bad habits.

 "Maybe you're thinking, 'Well, that wouldn't be as much fun,'" he said.
 But ask yourself how much fun it would be to work the rest of your life because you can't afford to retire.

 The sooner you start saving, the more time you'll have to grow your money.
 "What you save and invest in your first five to 10 years can grow to be the majority of your portfolio at retirement, even if you keep saving and investing for decades more," said Olson.
 "Compounding growth is that powerful."

 Underestimating How Much You’ll Need to Retire

 Maybe you really are keeping your spending under control so you can save for retirement.
 But, your efforts might not pay off if you haven't bothered to figure out how much you'll need to live comfortably in retirement.

 "To avoid being caught off guard when that day comes, get with a capable financial planner … to get a clearer picture and a plan in place," Olson said.

 At the very least, use an online calculator — such as Vanguard's retirement income calculator or the Fidelity MyPlan Snapshot — to get a general idea of how much you need to save.

 Only Investing in the Best-Performing Mutual Funds